workshopweekend/exploring-color/exploring-color.md

 ![color-receptivity dim=310h](img/color-responsivity.png "Sensitivity of the red, green, and blue cone cells in your eye")

 1. Start with the following circuit.
 Make sure to orient the LED correctly -- the flat side should be on the left as in the diagram below.
+Use 330&Omega; resistors (or close -- 220&Omega; is fine too).

     ![just-the-led dim=400wL](img/just-the-led-please.png "Fritzing for RGB LED with single active channel") ![just-the-led-schematic dim=400wL](img/just-the-led-please-schematic.png "Schematic for RGB LED with single active channel")